jissac/SDCND/Term2/Kidnapped_Vehicle/README.md

 ### Overview
 The robot has been 'kidnapped' and transported to a new location.
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.
 Given this information, our ultimate goal is to use a particle filter and find a weight parameter for each particle that represents how well that particle fits to being in the same location as the actual car.

-The gif below demonstrates my implementation.
-The are landmarks on the map while the lines are the range sensor observations.

 The source code files are included in the 'src' directory.

 ### Particle Filters